Learn 10 affordable things you can do in Dubai here! It’s easy to spend a ton of money in Dubai, but there are

 2. Off-road on a Desert Safari

 Want to go dune bashing and sand boarding?
 It won’t cost you too much.
 Best of all, you’ll get to see the famous Arabian Desert.
 You can find tours through Viator or Get Your Guide for less than $50 a seat.
 It’s nice to get out of the city and see how quickly the scenery changes.
-For a half day, exciting adventure the price is worth it.
+For a half day, I found this exciting adventure the price is worth it.

 3. Head to the top of the Burj Khalifa